garth74/python-opensea-api-client/README.md

 ## Advanced customizations

-There are more settings on the generated `Client` class which let you control more runtime behavior, check out the docstring on that class for more info.
-You can also customize the underlying `httpx.Client` or `httpx.AsyncClient` (depending on your use-case):
+There are more settings on the generated `Client` class, which let you control more runtime behavior; check out the docstring on that class for more info.
+You can also customize the underlying `httpx.Client` or `httpx.AsyncClient` (depending on your use case):

 ```python
 from opensea_api_client import Client